 Following “Ooh Aah…Just a Little Bit”, Gina G released five more singles from Fresh!
 All of them appeared on both the UK and Australian charts, though only one more hit the Hot 100 in the US.

 Per The Sun, a legal dispute between Gina G and UK producer Steve Rodway (who produced “Ooh Aah…”) prevented the singer from releasing a second album in the late 90s.
 She finally did release, albeit only through her now-defunct website, a second album in 2005.
 A few non-album singles have appeared since then, but for the most part, Gina G has disappeared from the public eye in recent years.
-(Her Twitter account has been silent since 2014.)
+(Her Twitter account has been silent since 2014, as of this writing.)

 As I said, 90s dance music is hard to find on the radio in the US these days.
 It would be nice to see Gina G’s one big hit make a return to the airwaves.